nnellans/bash-guide/README.md

 # Shell Expansions

+Expansions are a huge part of Bash!
 Bash performs 7 different types of shell expansions:

 ### Brace Expansion